ali2025tj/ai-arena/README.md

-# ⚔️ The AI Arena: GPT-4 vs Gemini
+# ⚔️ The AI Arena: GPT vs Gemini

 A fully automated, dynamic framework to pit Large Language Models (LLMs) against each other in logic and math battles.